-Fire drills occur once a month.
+Fire drills occur twice during the first week of school and once a month thereafter.
 If, during a class, students hear the fire alarm bell, they are to wait for the teacher's instructions regarding the fire exit door and the direction, and then proceed to the nearest exit and leave the building quickly and quietly.
 Fire exit signs are found above the doors or on the bulletin boards in each room.
 Students should remain with their class at all times.
 When the bells sound again, proceed back inside to class quietly and quickly.